 But even as he made repairs on his buildings’ clearing violations, new complaints were filed.

-Affordable housing advocate Dina Levy, director of organizing and policy at Urban Homesteading Assistance Board, disputed his claim that he improved the six properties.
+Affordable housing advocate Dina Levy, director of organizing and policy at the Urban Homesteading Assistance Board, disputed Suzuki’s claim that he improved the six properties.
 But her biggest complaint was not about the number of violations, which she said can be manipulated.
 It was that he did not appear to have a comprehensive plan to rehabilitate the buildings, in contrast to Omni.

 “There was no plan in place.
 From the day we met him to the day he went to jail, he could not produce a plan,” Levy said.
 “And [the buildings] became more distressed under his ownership.”